danfuzz/samizdat/doc/language-guide/02-data.md

   in front of every line's main content, or *just* in front of lines that need it, depending on visual appeal and personal taste.

+In addition, the escape sequences `\(...)` and `\{...}` can be used to include string interpolations in otherwise-literal strings.
+This syntax is covered in the section on string formatting.

 ```
 ""                            # the empty string
 "a"